Pollice verso

 The Cavillargues medallion (c.
 AD 200) depicts the ēditor (games manager) showing a closed fist with wraparound thumb, meaning "spare him."

 Pollice verso or verso pollice (/la-x-classic/) is a Latin phrase, meaning "with a turned thumb", that is used in the context of gladiatorial combat.
-It refers to a hand gesture or thumb signal used by Ancient Roman crowds to pass judgment on a defeated gladiator following duels in colloseums.
+It refers to a hand gesture or thumb signal used by Ancient Roman crowds to pass judgment on a defeated gladiator following duels in colosseums.

 The precise gesture described by the phrase pollice verso, and its meaning, are the subject of scholarly debate.

 According to Anthony Corbeill, a classical studies professor who has extensively researched the practice, thumbs up signalled killing a gladiator, while "a closed fist with a wraparound thumb" meant sparing him.

 Zoologist Desmond Morris describes human gestures of this type to be culturally determined and transmitted.

 Meaning

 The reason for the supremacy of the thumb over the other digits was debated even in ancient times.
 Roman provincial Macrobius observed that the name of the thumb (pollex) was derived from the Latin word for power (polleo).
 Another explanation is based on the thumb's unsuitability for the adornment of rings, thereby making it morally superior to the other fingers.
 Lactantius emphasized its utility and functionality, along with its strength and size.
 According to Fulgentius, the outstretched thumb paralleled other organs which were considered apatropaic, and like them it was seen as capable of warding off evil.